-A salt based water softener eliminates calcium and magnesium.
+A basic salt based water softener eliminates calcium and magnesium.
 This makes the water “soft” and calcium free.

 Alternatively, you can use a salt free / salt-less water conditioner that does not have to regenerate like a conventional water softener.
 However, this type of unit does not require any chemicals or salts to complete the conditioning process.

 Another general solution is not to remove the calcium from water, but to treat the calcium in your water by installing some type of in-line filter.